-The arrival of spring marks the beginning of salmon fishing in Varde Å. It is an event that brings hundreds of keen anglers from in and outside the country to the streams in the western part of Jutland.
-What the anglers all have in common is the dream of catching one of the silvery salmon that due to its size is able to put the fishing equipment to the test when it bites.
+The arrival of spring marks the beginning of salmon fishing in Varde Å. It is an event that brings hundreds of keen anglers from Denmark and abroad to the streams in the western part of Jutland.
+What they all have in common is the dream of catching one of the silvery salmon that due to its size is able to put the fishing equipment to the test when it bites.

 Previously, there has been a salmon population in nine of the larger rivers in Denmark but today Varde Å is one of only four streams where the original Danish salmon has been preserved and adapted to the local environment.

 Every year, a fishing quota for a certain amount of salmon is being issued.
 Within those boundaries it is permitted to bring home every salmon you catch.
-But when the quota is reached all salmon being caught must be released back into the water.
+But as soon the quota has been reached, all salmon being caught must be released back into the water.
 This is necessary in order to ensure the survival of the salmon in Danish streams.

 - Salmon fishing in Varde Å is a major event for Danish anglers who come from all over the country to take part in it.